cockroachdb/docs/cockroachcloud/learn-about-pricing.md

 ## Free vs. paid usage

 {{ site.data.products.serverless }} clusters scale based on your workload so that you will only pay for what you use beyond the free resources.
 All {{ site.data.products.db }} organizations are given 50 million RUs and 5 GiB of storage for free each month.
 Free resources can be spent across all {{ site.data.products.serverless }} clusters in an organization and will appear as a deduction on your monthly invoice.

 You must set a paid resource limit if you've already created one free {{ site.data.products.serverless }} cluster.
 Setting a paid resource limit will allow your cluster to scale to meet your application's needs and maintain a high level of performance.
+When setting a resource limit, you can either set storage and RU limits individually, or enter a dollar amount that will be split automatically between both resources.
+You can also choose an unlimited amount of resources to prevent your cluster from ever being throttled or disabled.

 ## Learn more